ArifAliNeosoft/Concept-of-Coroutines-and-Flows/README.md

 > <dl>
 >  <dt>The official documentation says </dt>
 > </dl>
-> coroutines are nothing but lightweight threads.
+> coroutines are nothing but *lightweight threads*.
 >
 > The thing to remember is :
 >
->*coroutines* do not replace threads, it’s more like a framework to manage concurrency in a more performant and simple way with its lightweight thread which is written > on top of the actual threading framework to get the most out of it by taking the advantage of cooperative nature of functions.
+> coroutines do not replace threads, it’s more like a framework to manage concurrency in a more performant and simple way with its lightweight thread which is written > on top of the actual threading framework to get the most out of it by taking the advantage of cooperative nature of functions.
+>

- *coroutines* are lightweight threads.
-By lightweight, it means that creating coroutines doesn’t allocate new threads.
-Instead, they use predefined thread pools and smart scheduling for the purpose of which task to execute next and which tasks later.*
+>By lightweight, it means that creating coroutines doesn’t allocate new threads.
+Instead, they use predefined thread pools and smart scheduling for the purpose of >which task to execute next and which tasks later.

 ### How do Coroutines different from threads?